-Woki N. Masssaquoi.
+Woki N. Massaquoi.

 I am Vai Kpa Mende.